-The processor assimilates and compiles collected data and processes this data under the guidance and authority of the data controller with the end goal of obtaining clarity as to how the company is performing.
+The processor assimilates and compiles collected data and processes this data under the guidance and authority of the data controller with the goal of obtaining clarity on how the company is performing.

 What is the difference between a data controller and a processor?

-The data processor falls under the data controller and is usually a third party who is acquired to process the data on behalf of the data controller who controls what the information is used for.
+The data processor falls under the data controller and is usually a third party acquired to process the data on behalf of the data controller who controls what the information is used for.

 What is the role of the data controller?

-The data controller, in essence, oversees how data is used, controls and oversees the duties of the data processor, and ensures that data is used, stored, and processed in accordance with the guidelines of the GDPR.
+The data controller, in essence, oversees how data is used, controls and supervises the duties of the data processor, and ensures that data is used, stored, and processed by the guidelines of the GDPR.

-They also oversee the process from obtaining data consent to enabling the usage of data for the required purposes.
-They determine how the data is to be used and what specific data is needed to fulfill the purpose and objectives of the organization.
+They also oversee the process from obtaining data consent to enabling data usage for the required purposes.
+In addition, they determine how the data is to be used and what specific data is needed to fulfill the purpose and objectives of the organization.

-A data controller will control how data is collected from data subjects, they will ensure that the required consent is obtained from the users, and they will appoint a Data Protection Officer to make sure that all information remains confidential as governed by the GDPR.
+A data controller will control how data is collected from data subjects, ensuring that the required consent is obtained from the users.
+In addition, they will appoint a Data Protection Officer to ensure that all information remains confidential as governed by the GDPR.